team-perfect-deliverables/charlie/README.md

     Card card = new Card(Card.ACE, Card.Suit.SPADES)

-Once you have a Card, you add it to the shoe as follows:
+Once you have a Card, assuming you're extending Shoe, in the _init_ method, add it to the shoe as follows:

     cards.add(card)

-Card has various methods to inquire about itself, like its value, whether it is a face card (J<, K, Q), an Ace, etc.
+Card has various methods to inquire about itself, like its value, whether it is a face card (J, K, Q), an Ace, etc.

 ACard is the "animated" analog of Card.
 It is a subclass of *Sprite*.
 ACard objects move around the table and have front and back faces.
 They are in many way more sophisticated than a Card.
-They key things to know are that an ACard constructs itself from a Card, has a home position on the table, and a current position on the table.
-ACard always seeks its home position starting from wherever it is on the table.
-The card motion is along a Euclidena straight line.
+The key things to know about ACard are ACard constructs itself from a Card, has a home position on the table, and a current position on the table.
+ACard relentlessly seeks its home from its current position by following a Euclidean straight line.
+This what gives the impression of "card motion" on the table.

-###B9 & N6 bots
+###B9 & N6 bot plugins
 Name after Robot B9 from _Lost in Space (1965)_ and Nexus 6 in _Blade Runner (1981)_,
 these bots implement *IBot* which is a sub-interface of IPlayer.